Planetary habitability: High metallicity

-While the bulk of material in any star is hydrogen and helium, there is a significant variation in the amount of heavier elements (metals).
+While the bulk of the material in any star is hydrogen and helium, there is a significant variation in the amount of heavier elements (metals).
 A high proportion of metals in a star correlates to the amount of heavy material initially available in the protoplanetary disk.
 A smaller amount of metal makes the formation of planets much less likely, under the solar nebula theory of planetary system formation.
 Any planets that did form around a metal-poor star would probably be low in mass, and thus unfavorable for life.
-Spectroscopic studies of systems where exoplanets have been found to date confirm the relationship between high metal content and planet formation: "Stars with planets, or at least with planets similar to the ones we are finding today, are clearly more metal rich than stars without planetary companions."
+Spectroscopic studies of systems where exoplanets have been found to date confirm the relationship between high metal content and planet formation: "Stars with planets, or at least with planets similar to the ones we are finding today, are more metal-rich than stars without planetary companions."
 This relationship between high metallicity and planet formation also means that habitable systems are more likely to be found around stars of younger generations, since stars that formed early in the universe's history have low metal content.

 Planetary characteristics

 Habitability indicators and biosignatures must be interpreted within a planetary and environmental context.
 Whether a planet will emerge as habitable depends on the sequence of events that led to its formation, which could include the production of organic molecules in molecular clouds and protoplanetary disks, delivery of materials during and after planetary accretion, and the orbital location in the planetary system.
 The chief assumption about habitable planets is that they are terrestrial.
 Such planets, roughly within one order of magnitude of Earth mass, are primarily composed of silicate rocks, and have not accreted the gaseous outer layers of hydrogen and helium found on gas giants.
 The possibility that life could evolve in the cloud tops of giant planets has not been decisively ruled out, though it is considered unlikely, as they have no surface and their gravity is enormous.
 The natural satellites of giant planets, meanwhile, remain valid candidates for hosting life.

 In February 2011 the Kepler Space Observatory Mission team released a list of 1235 extrasolar planet candidates, including 54 that may be in the habitable zone.
 Six of the candidates in this zone are smaller than twice the size of Earth.
 A more recent study found that one of these candidates (KOI 326.01) is much larger and hotter than first reported.
 Based on the findings, the Kepler team estimated there to be "at least 50 billion planets in the Milky Way" of which "at least 500 million" are in the habitable zone.

 In analyzing which environments are likely to support life, a distinction is usually made between simple, unicellular organisms such as bacteria and archaea and complex metazoans (animals).
 Unicellularity necessarily precedes multicellularity in any hypothetical tree of life, and where single-celled organisms do emerge there is no assurance that greater complexity will then develop.
-The planetary characteristics listed below are considered crucial for life generally, but in every case multicellular organisms are more picky than unicellular life.
+The planetary characteristics listed below are considered crucial for life generally, but in every case, multicellular organisms are more picky than unicellular life.